0install/0install/README.md

 To install from source:

 1. Install [WODI](http://wodi.forge.ocamlcore.org/) (I used the 64-bit graphical installer).
 This gets you OCaml and a package manager for installing OCaml libraries.
-2. Run the WODI package manager from the Start menu.
-3. Select the following packages (enter each name in the search box and double-click the box next to the package in the results list; agree to any extra packages it wants to install):
-   - yojson
-   - xmlm
-   - react
-   - lwt
-   - extlib
-   - sha
-   - curl ("Bindings for libcurl") (XXX: need 0.7.1, not yet released)
+2. Run "Wodi64 Cygwin".
+3. Install the dependencies with:

+        godi_add godi-yojson godi-xmlm godi-react godi-lwt \
+          godi-extlib godi-sha godi-curl godi-lablgtk2 godi-ounit
+   Notes:
+   - ocurl needs to be version 0.7.1 or later, but that hasn't been released yet.
+For now, you have to compile it from Git and set the version number to 0.7.1 manually instead.
-   - lablgtk2 (optional, for GTK GUI)
+   - lablgtk2 is optional (only needed if you want the GTK GUI).
-   - ounit (optional, to run unit-tests during build - these currently fail on Windows)
+   - ounit is optional (only needed to run the unit-tests during the build - these currently fail on Windows).

-4. Click Apply to install the packages.

-5. Install [Cygwin](http://www.cygwin.com/) and use it to install these packages:
+4. Install [Cygwin](http://www.cygwin.com/) and use it to install these packages:
    - `make`
    - `mingw64-x86_64-gcc-core` or `mingw64-i686-gcc-core` (for 64-bit or 32-bit WODI)
    - `gnupg`

-6. Change directory to the "ocaml" subdirectory of 0install and build:
+5. Change directory to the "ocaml" subdirectory of 0install and build:

         cd ocaml
         make